-- The large S4 monitor allows you to see all your data in a glance, no waiting for the scan to show your information, as well as other info not often found in other models, such as the 500m and 2k split times as well as speed in miles per hour and meters per second
+- The large S4 monitor allows you to see all your data in a glance, no waiting for the scan to show your information.
+It includes other info not often found in other models, such as the 500m and 2k split times as well as speed in miles per hour and meters per second.

 Nothing in life is perfect, and while the WaterRower Club comes close, there are a few improvements the company could make.
 Some drawbacks would be:

 - The price might be a bit out of reach for some.

 - The device has a large footprint, occupying an area with at least 84 inches long.

 - Does not fold

 - Does not come with its own heart monitor